Last Updated: February 25, 2026

 3.1 Third-Party Service Providers

-• Trust Custody Partners: We share information necessary for trust establishment and management, including Crawford Trust Company.
+Trust Custody Partners: We share information necessary to facilitate trust creation and management

-• Valuation Partners: We share business information for valuation purposes.
+Valuation Partners: We share business and ownership information to support business valuations.

-• Payment Processors: We share payment information with Stripe to process payments.
+Payment Processors: We share payment-related information with Stripe to process payments.

-• Cloud Service Providers: We use cloud services to store and process information.
+Cloud Hosting Providers: We use cloud infrastructure to securely store and process your data.

-• Communication Services: We use communication service providers to facilitate emails, SMS, and other communications.
+Communication Services: We use third-party providers to deliver emails, SMS, and other communications.

 3.2 Legal Requirements